 - athletes or other people involved in sports

 Compared to other popular massage techniques, which tend to be lighter in pressure, deep tissue massage is usually slower and firmer.
-Deep tissue massages also tend to be longer than many other massages which gives the body enough time to warm up and then relax.
-Deep tissue massage main benefits include stimulate blood flow, relieve muscle tension, lower psychological stress.
-Additionally, it release “feel good hormones” like serotonin and oxytocin.
+It also tends to be longer than many other massages.
+This gives the body enough time to warm up and then relax.
+Deep tissue massage’s main benefits include stimulate blood flow, relieve muscle tension, lower psychological stress.
+Additionally, it releases “feel-good hormones” like serotonin and oxytocin.
 You can schedule online or contact us.